-If you’ve ever opened a bank account of any kind inside the US, chances are that you have a record within the ChexSystems database.
-That said, ChexSystems only lists negative information about your banking history when reporting to financial institutions.
-This may include bounced checks, repeated instances of insufficient funds, failure to pay banking fees, or suspected fraudulent activity.
+Therefore, if you’ve ever opened a bank account of any kind inside the U.S., chances are that you have a record within the ChexSystems database.
+This being said, ChexSystems only lists negative information about your banking history when reporting to financial institutions.
+This information may include bounced checks, repeated instances of insufficient funds, failure to pay banking fees, or suspected fraudulent activity.

 According to the National Consumer Law Center, around 80% of banks consider reports from ChexSystems when evaluating applications for new bank accounts.
-Many of the remaining institutions look to similar consumer reporting agencies such as TeleCheck or Early Warning Systems (EWS) for similar information.
+Many of the remaining institutions look to similar consumer reporting agencies such as TeleCheck or Early Warning Systems (EWS) for the same types of information.

 The relationship between ChexSystems and individual banking institutions is a mutual one.
 Banks report relevant consumer banking activity to the agency on an automated basis—and in return, ChexSystems grants access to their reporting database so that these same banks can evaluate new account applications.

 Though a wide variety of so-called “account misuse” can lead to a flag on your ChexSystems report, here are some of the most common entries that may limit your future access to a business checking or savings account:

 When ChexSystems receives notification of these or similar account activities, the information will be reflected on your ChexSystems report for up to five years.